Please contact us if you cannot find an answer to your question.

 Fractal rendering is compute-intensive, but Mandelbrot Metal is optimized with adaptive iteration counts, GPU acceleration, and idle high-quality modes.
 On the latest Apple devices, you can explore for hours without overheating or rapid drain.

-Mandelbrot Metal 1.1 introduces full import/export support for both Bookmarks and Palettes, making it easy to share your favorite views and color sets between devices or with other users.
+Mandelbrot Metal features full import/export support for both Bookmarks and Palettes, making it easy to share your favorite views and color sets between devices or with other users.

 Bookmarks